2-Navigating the RStudio Interface

 2. Click Source at the top-right corner of the script editor, or press Ctrl + Shift + Enter (Windows/Linux) or Cmd + Shift + Enter (Mac).

-Deleting the line of code that created a variable will not cause the variable to be removed.
+Deleting the line of code from the script in the Code editor that created an object will not cause the object to be removed.

 # Line 1 is deleted